 - Set the date and time when you want the upgrade to begin.

 - Click Schedule.

 View upgrade statusedit

-On the Agents tab, when you trigger an upgrade, notice that the upgrade status appears in a banner at the top of the page.
-Agents that are upgrading have the status
+On the Agents tab, when you trigger an upgrade, agents that are upgrading have the status

 Updatinguntil the upgrade is complete, then the status changes back to

 When upgrading many agents, you can fine tune the maintenance window by viewing stats and metrics about the upgrade:

 - On the Agents tab, click the host name to view agent details.
 If you don’t see the host name, try refreshing the page.